finbarr/airbrite-api/README.md

 ## Orders

+__Arguments__

+    _id:              string
+    user_id:          string
+    created:          timestamp (Unix)
+    created_date:     timestamp (ISO_8601)
+    updated:          timestamp (Unix)
+    updated_date:     timestamp (ISO_8601)
+    currency:         string (3-letter ISO currency code)
+    customer_id:      string
+    discount:         object
+    line_items:       array
+    order_number:     integer
+    shipping:         object
+    shipping_address: object
+    status:           string
+    tax:              object
+    customer:         object
+    payments:         array
+    shipments:        array
+    description:      string
+    metadata:         object

 ### Create Order

-The order resource contains a metadata field for storing key-value pairs of extra data.
-Store as many of these key-value pairs as you wish.

-Regarding line_items, your SKU should be already created.
+If you'd like to add line_items, your product should be already created.

 Regarding payments, the order can be created with either:
-1) no prior payment data
+1) no existing payment data
 2) existing payment data (already charged)
 3) a Stripe card token (new payment upon order creation)

 If using Stripe, the payment card should be tokenized with `stripe.js` before the order is created.
-With Stripe, there are three ways to create payments for orders.
+With Stripe, there are two ways to manage payments.
+You can make a single charge at order creation or save the payment card for recurring/multiple charges.

+To make a single charge, you have the option of capturing funds immediately or placing an authorization on the payment card.
+If capture is not specified, it will default to capturing funds immediately.

-* At order creation, capture funds immediately
+1) At order creation, capture funds immediately

         {
             ...,